tumcms/Open-Infra-Platform/Documentation/markdown/SoftwareArchitecture.md

 ### <a name="Early_binding_lib"></a> Early Binding Library

-Once a specific command is execute and the IFC classes have been built they are ready to use in the form of a library.
+Once a specific command is executed and the IFC classes have been built, they are ready to use in the form of a library.